blakeanneberg/hugo_blakeanneberg.com/content/posts/sql_quiz.md

 ---
-title: "Sql Quiz and drawing boxes and ASCII art with Boxes"
+title: "SQL Quiz and drawing boxes and ASCII art with Boxes"
 date: 2024-03-09T10:28:31-07:00
 ---
 While taking my online course SQL for Data Science on Coursera, I really under estimated that the exams would be quite long with alot of queries.
 It was pretty painful to get my head thinking about how to write them and I was getting pretty impatient.